QDucasse/lectern/README.md

 ### 2018 - Lipp, Meltdown Reading Kernel Memory from User Space
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+*[13/01/2021]*

+A central security feature of operating systems is **memory isolation**.
+It ensures programs cannot access each other's or kernel's memory.
+It allows running multiple operations at the same time.
+This isolation is usually performed by a **supervisor bit** of the processor that defines whether a memory page of the kernel can be accessed or not .
+This bit can only be set when entering kernel code and is cleared when switching to user processes.
+This hardware feature **allows operating system to map the kernel into the address space of every process** and have efficient transitions from user processes to the kernel.

 ---